 Ergonomics * * * * *

 Fantastic ergonomics, probably the main reason why the XD/XD-M is taking away so much of the market share from Glock and S&W.

 Reliability * * * * *

 After the initial cleaning, she feeds everything and anything.
 From cheap Tula Ammo at WalMart, to Speer Gold Dots, nothing gets hung up and everything gets extracted.

 Customizable * *

 Other than a comfortable holster, there is little to do to the XDM 45ACP.
 Owners can change sights out based on personal preference.
 As with all XD-Ms, there is a light rail for whatever you feel is necessary.

 Overall Rating * * * * *

-Dollar for dollar, the best personal/home defense guns on the market.
+Dollar for dollar, the Springfield XD-M .45 is the best self defense/home defense guns on the market.